microsoft/azuredevopslabs/labs/vstsextend/readyroll/readme.md

    ![](images/indexfile.png)

 1. Right click solution and select **Configuration Manager**.
 For **Release**  configuration unselect the check boxes for Build and Deploy to the PartsUnlimited Database project.
-We will use SQL change automation task in the pipelines to build this project.
+We will use SQL Change Automation task in the pipelines to build this project.

    ![](images/configurationmanager.png)